Brey-Sanchez/Data-Science-Portfolio/Data Analysis - Data Visualization/NBA shots analysis/Description.md

 There are some interesting trends uncovered as well as some ideas for future analysis!

-You can find the full R script with outputs in this folder.
+You can find the full R script with outputs in the HTML file of this folder.
+You can also see the original R file with just the code.